 Business structures and their effects

-Most small businesses are structured as a sole proprietorship, partnership, limited liability company (LLC) or limited liability partnership (LLP).
+Most small businesses are structured as a sole proprietorship, partnership, limited liability company (LLC) or S corp.
 Your choice will affect your admin burden, tax and legal status.

 If you don’t choose a business structure

-If you don’t choose a structure when starting a business, you’ll be assumed to be a sole proprietor.
+If you don’t choose a structure when starting a business and are the only business owner, you’ll be considered a sole proprietor.
 That’s how a lot of people start out.
 However, it’s worth understanding what it means to be a sole proprietor, and getting your head around the other structures.
-Speak to a lawyer or accountant before making any changes.
+Speak to a lawyer or accountant before making any decisions.

 What is a sole proprietorship?

 A sole proprietorship is a single-owner business.
 It doesn’t have to be a single-worker business, so you can hire staff.

 It’s easy to set up as a sole proprietor and tax is simple.
 You just declare income on your personal tax return.

 A sole proprietorship doesn’t have any special legal status, which means the owner is personally responsible for what the business does.
 If the business gets into debt or legal trouble, so does the owner.
 Having proper insurance is very important.

 A partnership is owned by two or more people.
 There are no rules about how it’s divided.
 One partner can own 99% of the business.